input-output-hk/essential-cardano-content/content/article/accelerating-cardanos-scalability-how-leios-development-follows-the-sun.md

 The Leios project is advancing through several parallel tracks under community governance in 2025.
 Handover to Input Output Engineering (IOE) is imminent, marking the transition from research-focused development to full-scale implementation and integration.
 This milestone represents years of research and prototyping crystallizing into production-ready protocol specifications.

-The upcoming **Leios Dashboard site**, set to be demoed at Token2049,  will provide the community with real-time insights into development progress, testing results, and protocol behavior.
+The upcoming **Leios Dashboard site**, demoed at Token2049,  will provide the community with real-time insights into development progress, testing results, and protocol behavior.
 This transparency tool will offer unprecedented visibility into IOE's ability to deliver software at pace in a transparent manner.

 ## The broader implications